 There are a number of courses available, but the one that the IPAC Work Group recommends (as the shortest course recognized by public health) is with the Medical Device Reprocessing Association of Ontario.
 This course takes approximately one week.

-Through the AOM's Professional Development Fund, each practice group that autoclaves its own instruments qualifies for an additional \$750 (over and above the maximum funding for individual midwives) to send an administrator or midwife to instrument sterilization training.
+practice group that autoclaves its own instruments qualifies for an additional \$750 (over and above the maximum funding for individual midwives) to send an administrator or midwife to instrument sterilization training.
 See the AOM website for more information.